 The Borough has been awarded a grant in the amount of \$40,000 for the resurfacing of the tennis courts.
-We are waiting for more information from the DCA, including the execution of an agreement, and once we receive this information, we can move forward with soliciting bids.
+We are still waiting for more information from the DCA, including the execution of an agreement, and once we receive this information, we can move forward with soliciting bids.

-NJDOT FY2021 - Resurfacing of Park Avenue
+NJDOT FY 2021 - Resurfacing of Park Avenue

-The contractor has completed the drainage improvements and the resurfacing of Park Avenue.
-Striping has not been completed yet, and the speed radar signs are on backorder.
-The contractor will do any topsoil and seed restoration when the temperatures and seeding dates are ideal.
+The contractor has completed the drainage improvements, the resurfacing, and the installation of permanent regulatory and warning signs on Park Avenue.
+Striping has not yet been completed due to the cold weather, and will be completed in March or April.
+The speed radar signs are currently on backorder, and the contractor anticipates having them installed in late March, barring any further delays.
+The contractor will complete topsoil and seed restoration when the temperatures and seeding dates are ideal.

-NJDOT FY2022 - Resurfacing of S. Pinewood Drive, Evergreen Drive, Lake Drive, etc.
+NJDOT FY 2022 - Resurfacing of South Pinewood Drive, Evergreen Drive, Lake Drive, & Laurel Lane

-The Borough has been awarded a grant in the amount of \$285,000 to resurface Evergreen Drive, South Pinewood Drive, and the remainder of Lake Drive.
-We will begin the survey work and complete the design for approval by the NJDOT in the late winter and anticipate construction beginning in summer 2022.
+The Borough has been awarded a grant in the amount of \$285,000 to resurface South Pinewood Drive, Evergreen Drive, Lake Drive, and Laurel Lane.
+We have submitted a proposal to complete the design and construction management for the project, and upon the Borough's authorization, we will undertake the work immediately.
+We will begin the survey work and complete the design for approval by the NJDOT in the late spring, and anticipate construction beginning in summer 2022.